 Going for cheap foods all the time

 We all know that cutting back on our food budget is a good way to save more money.

 But be very careful!

-Many people eat fast foods like burgers and fish and chips regularly as they’re
+Many people eat fast foods like burgers and fish and chips regularly as they’re cheap and tasty.